Investment Risks

 Types of Investment Risk

-There are many types of risk that are caused by different factors, or which affect different investments to varying extents.
+Many types of risk are caused by different factors, affecting different investments to varying extents.
 Some factors affect most investments and are called systemic risks.
 Other risks, such as sector risks affect only a particular sector of the economy.
-Some risks are specific to a business or asset, and are called nonsystematic risks, or diversifiable risks, because such risks can be lowered by diversified investments.
+Some risks are specific to a business or asset, so-called nonsystemic risks, or diversifiable risks, because such risks can be lowered by diversified investments.

 Inflation risk is a systemic risk that lessens real returns due to the decreasing purchasing power of the returns.
 Although inflation negatively affects most investment returns, currency inflation can sometimes yield higher returns, such as when it is sold short in a currency transaction.